LLNL/umap/docs/sphinx/getting_started.rst

 .. literalinclude:: ../../tests/umap-service/diff_mpumap_app.cpp
                     :lines: 8-73

-Note: use -lmpumapd and -lmpumapclient to build service and client apps, respectively.
+Note: use -lmpumapd and -lmpumapclient to link service and client apps, respectively.